librenms/librenms/doc/API/Logs.md

 - start: The page number to request.
 - limit: The limit of results to be returned.
 - from: The date and time or the event id to search from.
-- to: The data and time or th event id to search to.
+- to: The data and time or the event id to search to.

 ### `list_eventlog`